wp-plugins/zemanta/readme.txt

 === Related Content by Zemanta ===
 Contributors: zemanta, andddd
-Tags: related posts, related posts thumbnails, images, links, tags, keywords, seo, related content, widget, plugin, popular posts
+Tags: related, posts, related posts, related posts thumbnails, images, links, tags, keywords, seo, related content, widget, plugin, popular posts
 Requires at least: 2.8
 Tested up to: 3.4
-Stable Tag: 1.2
+Stable Tag: 1.2.1

 Zemanta finds related posts, images, links and tags while you write your post.
 Just pick and choose which you like with a single click!